adujardin/docker-zed_legacy/README.md

 ### Limitations / TODO

-- Their is currently no display on this containers
+- There is currently no display on this containers